top of page

 5. How can you add a new row to the end of an existing Excel table while maintaining formatting?

-6. What happens to the formatting of rows when you insert a new row in the middle of an Excel table?
+6. What happens to the formatting of rows when you insert a new row in an Excel table?

 7. Are filter and sort capabilities automatically added when you convert a list to an Excel table?